tock/tock/doc/reference/trd104-syscalls.md

      to the event.
 If this was the Null Upcall, no callback function would be pushed, and execution would simply resume after the `svc`.
-     If no callback is called, the Upcall arguments are dropped and are unavailable to userspace.
-No indication would be available at the `svc` callsite of whether a callback function had been called or not (see §3.4 for why this is infeasible).
+     If no callback is called, the Upcall arguments are dropped and are unavailable to userspace. ~~No indication would be available at the `svc` callsite of whether a callback function had been called or not (see §3.4 for why this is infeasible).~~ `yield-result` indicates which case occurred.
  - `Yield-WaitFor-NoCallback` never executes a callback, regardless of whether one is registered.
 Instead, it returns the values that would be passed to the callback as return values to the system call site in r0-r3.
-In the case of a `SubscribeUpcall`, the value of r3 is possibly undefined in this variant.
+In the case of a `SubscribeUpcall`, ~~the value of r3 is possibly undefined in this variant.~~, only r0-r2 are set.
  - `Yield-WaitFor-CallbackIfPresent` always executes a callback if one is present, otherwise it returns directly to the callsite returning the values that would have been passed to the callback in registers r0-r3.
-In the case of a `SubscribeUpcall`, the value of r3 is possibly undefined in this variant when no callback is present.
+In the case of a `SubscribeUpcall`, ~~the value of r3 is possibly undefined~~ only r0-r2 are set in this variant when no callback is present.
  - `Yield-WaitFor-OptionalSubscribe` passes an upcall handler if it wants to use an upcall (which replaces any existing subscribed upcall handler), otherwise upcall values are passed as return